RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 ML.NET could still use this data and create predictions that were comparable to the Python predictions.
 Moreover, the tooling with ML.NET set me on a path where I could figure out for myself which training algorithm to use.
 The commandline tool did not hand me the answers right away, as it did with simple linear regression - but it set me on a path to figure it out.

 Still, the sheer simplicity and ease of use from Python cannot be refuted.
-We are not hunting for a linear regression training algorithm, there is only one.
-The parameters for those functions are documented and intuitive.
+In Python's sklearn, we are not hunting for a linear regression training algorithm, there is only one: `LinearRegression()`.
+The parameters for that function are documented and intuitive.

 With ML.NET, I'm reminded of the game Dwarf Fortress.
 Dwarf Fortress is well known for it's steep learning curve, but many players find the process of learning fun and rewarding.
 The value is there, hidden under trial and error.
 Success is found after a series of hilarious trials and failures.